tldr-pages/tldr/pages/common/moreutils.md

 > Note: moreutils isn't a command, but a set of commands.
 > More information: <https://joeyh.name/code/moreutils/>.

-- View the tldr page for pages related to standard streams:
+- View documentation for pages related to standard streams:

 `tldr {{ifne|mispipe|pee|sponge|vipe|vidir}}`